Karen Witt

 Karen Witt is a female former international table tennis player from England.

 Table tennis career

-She represented England at four successive World Table Tennis Championships, from 1979-1985, in the Corbillon Cup (women's team event).
+She represented England at four successive World Table Tennis Championships, from 1979 to 1985, in the Corbillon Cup (women's team event).

+She was the Commonwealth Individual Ladies' Singles Champion in 1985.

 She won a European Table Tennis Championships medal and won three English National Table Tennis Championships including the singles in 1983.
 Her representative county was Berkshire.